sertansenturk/cookiecutter-ds-docker/README.md

 Once the service is running, you will see a link on the terminal, e.g. http://127.0.0.1:8888/?token=3c321..., which you can follow to access the notebook from your browser.

 You can reach the mlflow UI at [http://localhost:5000](http://localhost:5000).
-For an simple example on how to track a run, please refer to [notebooks/mlflow_test.py](notebooks/mlflow_test.ipynb)
+For an simple example on how to track a run, please refer to [notebooks/mlflow_example.ipynb](notebooks/mlflow_example.ipynb)

 ## Test and Development

-We test some behaviour of the services (e.g. if `mlflow` correclty handles tracking requests by the Jupyter service) automatically.
-You can run the tests locally by:
+We can test the functionalities of the services (e.g. if `mlflow` handles logging correctly from the Jupyter service) automatically by running the docker-compose stack in test mode.
+You can run the test stack locally by:

 ```bash
 make test